 Nekrotronic is a film I intend to watch twice.
 After watching it sober like a responsible reviewer should I’m going to have a few beers and revisit it.
 It should be even more fun then.|

-Momentum Pictures will release Nekrotronic to theaters and HD Digital August 9th.
+Momentum Pictures will release Nekrotronic to theatres and HD Digital on August 9th.
 Keep updated via its Facebook page.